spmeesseman/vscode-taskexplorer/README.md

     taskExplorer.exclude: [ "**/.vscode-test/**", "**/out/**" ]

 The setting 'includeAnt' is a string or an array of strings used to define file patterns to include which would have normally been ignored by the internal Ant Task Provider.
 By default, only ant files named [Bb]uild.xml are considered.
-The string(s) must be glob pattern(s), for example:
+The string(s) must be glob pattern(s) and should include the .xml extension, for example:

     taskExplorer.includeAnt: [ "**/extraTasks.xml", "**/scripts/ant/*.xml" ]